wavesjs/wavesjs.github.io/_docs/ui/layer.md

   Sets the height of the component

 * `top` {Number} _Defaults to 0_
-  Sets the position of the component from the timeline's top boundarie. _in pixels_
+  Sets the position (_in pixels_) of the component's group from the timeline's top boundary.

 * `yDomain` {Array} _Defaults to timeline's yDomain_
   Sets data domain in the y axis from the component perspective.